klalle/Marlin_RC7_LCD_Customization/README.md

 ####This is what I aimed for:<br>
 * Get rid of all junk I don’t use (I’m only using the machine as a CNC-router)
 * Reorder the menu to put the mostly used commands on top
+* Confirm run function
+  * The pot-knob is a bit flaky => I dont want to accedently start to run the wrong file
 * Access the z-probe offset from the LCD-menu
   * The height of the piece of metal I let the tool go down against to probe for z (connected to GND and z-min)
 * Make a temporary Z-offset-menu item